heyimwoof/Katana/README.md

 # Katana

 **Katana, a .NET obfuscator by woof**
 * I don't take credit for the methods used in the obfuscator, most of them are public.
-I just decided to put it all together since there isn't many .NET obfuscators available for free.
+I just decided to put it all together since there isn't many .NET obfuscators available for free + rainbow UI is awesome.

 **What's included?**
 - Keyauth API, it'll include auto updates.